-The goal of Burke’s Cardiopulmonary Rehabilitation Program is to help you achieve the most active and productive life possible, despite physical limitations.
+The goal of Burke’s Cardiopulmonary / Cardiac Rehabilitation Program is to help you achieve the most active and productive life possible, despite physical limitations.
 It is divided into two parts: the cardiac program and the pulmonary program.
 The cardiac program is tailored for individuals with heart disease and the post-operative cardiac patient.
 The pulmonary program serves young adult through elderly patients, with diagnoses such as COPD - emphysema, bronchitis, bronchiectasis, chronic and acute respiratory failure, and pulmonary fibrosis.

 Whether you are living with a chronic lung disease or have suffered an acute lung condition, we assist your recovery with intensive therapy and we teach you strategies to help you manage your condition.

 The Cardiopulmonary Team is committed to ensuring that each individual’s needs are addressed by:

 Cultural and religious needs are respected for each patient by the entire team.
 Accommodations to the patient’s schedule, dietary needs and requests, and the provision of appropriate equipment are provided to enhance the patient’s experience and support full participation in the rehabilitation program.
 All staff members participate in annual cultural diversity and sensitivity training.

 The diagnoses commonly served in the Cardiopulmonary Program include but are not limited to:

 For all programs, the age range will be 16 years old through the lifespan.
 However, referrals for patients younger than 16 years old will be considered on a case-by-case basis.

 Within the scope of the Cardiopulmonary Program, patient evaluation and care planning are designed around traditional medical disablement models.
 These models assess three levels of dysfunction which stem from the patient’s admitting diagnosis (pathology).